thunderdust/Solaris/catalog.md

     Delivery delay or loss caused by not tracking delivery status after order is confirmed can be a serious problem during the sales.
 Sales representatives need a more convenient way to check the deliveries whenever they want and wherever they are to make sure the deliveries are on time.

+6. *Complete, professional training*

+     Sales in a laptop selling company is different from other sales.
+They have to own adequate **IT backgrounds** and strong **knowledge about laptop specifications**.
+However new joiners can seldom receive enough training to help them equip themselves with the essential professional skills.
+This is a problem especially for small-scaled companies who do not have training resources.
+A complete, professional IT&sales training for employees is indeed necessary for the sales representatives.

 Your proposal to solve the object